 While the request may be made verbally, it is almost always preferable to put it in writing and keep a copy of the notice as proof.

 The need for accommodation is apparent if an employee uses a wheelchair.
-However, if the condition is not immediately apparent, the employer has the right to request reasonable medical reports from the employee.
+But if the condition isn't clear at first, the employer has the right to ask the employee for reasonable medical reports.

-The employee must be able to include a list of restrictions that must be met in order for the employer to accommodate him or her.
-However, the employer is not entitled to obtain the employee's entire medical record based on this request for evidence.
+The employee must be able to give a list of restrictions that must be met in order for the employer to help.
+But based on this request for evidence, the employer does not have the right to get the employee's entire medical record.

 Employees should first speak with their doctor about their condition and learn more about their medical limitations and what they mean in the workplace.
 While it is common for employees and employers to communicate directly with one another, such exceptional circumstances may warrant the employer needing communication through a third party.
 Employee handbooks are available from some employers.
 Employees should study it and obey any recommendations it contains to request a suitable accommodation if one exists.

 The employer is not required to offer the exact accommodation requested but must engage in substantive conversations with the employee about what would work and what is fair.
-If a less costly option is acceptable and meets the employee's needs, the employer can choose it.
-Employees can work tirelessly and honestly to find a suitable accommodation that helps them to fulfill all of their job's important functions.
+The employer can choose if a less costly option is acceptable and meets the employee's needs.
+Employees can work tirelessly and honestly to find a suitable accommodation that helps them fulfill their job's important functions.

 Only managers or superiors who need to know about the employee's illness to satisfy the employee's job restrictions, or first aid and safety workers, may know about the employee's disability if the employee wishes to keep their condition confidential.